yonmiru/yonmiru/README.md

 - 💬 Ask me anything , I'm happy to answer it.
 - 📫 Contacts: [E-mail] yonmiru@gmail.com / [Discord] YonMiru#00001 / [Twitter](https://twitter.com/yonnmiruu)
 - ⚡ Fun fact: I'm a writer and also a digital illustrator.
+- 😁 I'm more like a private person